 Stage of anxiety What you might see me doing What you can do to help me 1 Communicating verbally.
 Smiling.
 Laughing.
 Asking questions.
 Seeking reassurance.
 Concentrating on activities.
 (Grinding teeth and making a grunting noise) Hugging and greeting people.
-Allow me to have some control over my activities and who I am working with.
+Rallow me to have some control over my activities and who I am working with.
 Pay lots of attention to me.
 Respond to all attempts of communication including eye contact.
 (Even to say - "I can't talk right now; I'll speak to you after) Respond and then follow through with any promises to work or play.
 Remind me what is now and next.
 Encourage me to stay on task.
 Give me time to process what you have asked me.
-2 Throwing random small odd objects. □ Banging the table.
+2 Throwing random small odd objects.
+Banging the table.
 Trying to sit on the teacher's lap or chair.
 Standing by the teacher's desk playing with items on the desk.
-Encourage me to tell an adult what I need.
-Stay calm and don't give me a reaction to my behaviour.
-Ask me if I would like to change activity or change who I am working with.
 Give me control over my choice of activity.
 Give me time to process what you have asked me.
 Use humour and motivators (my favourite games) to distract me.
 Remind me what is now and next.
 Don't direct me to use the words please or thank you.
 Remove anything that could cause me or others harm.

 3 Shouting and indirect swearing.
 Hiding head in hands.
 Biting t-shirt.
 Unresponsive to attempts at verbal communication.
 Gritting/grinding teeth.
 Pushing tables/knocking chairs over.
 Kicking the bin over.
 I might ask you to rub my back.
 Give me time alone.
 Don't talk to me.
 Stay calm and don't give me a reaction to my behaviour.
 Ensure my visuals are accessible to me.
 (But don't speak to me - use these to communicate with me) Offer me my chewy.
 (Boris) Rub my back if I ask you to.
 Don't label my behaviour.
 Don't talk to me about tidying up.
 Remove me from the room if I am not showing signs of calming.
 4 Some elements of Stage 3 with the addition of: • Throwing things towards other pupils in the class and teachers. • Grabbing/hitting staff in reach. • Swearing at people directly. • Targeting other people's belongings to provoke a reaction. • Emptying cupboards, drawers, boxes etc. reaction to my behaviour.
 Do not get close to me.
-Ensure my visuals are accessible to me.
-(But don't speak to me - use these to communicate with me) 5 Some elements of Stage 3 & 4 with the addition of: • Wetting myself. • Spitting. • Biting. • Pinching. • Slapping. □ Leave me alone. □ Don't talk to me. □ Stay calm and don't give me a reaction to my behaviour. □ Do not get close to me.
+Ensure 5 Some elements of Stage 3 & 4 with the addition of: • Wetting myself. • Spitting. • Biting. • Pinching. • Slapping.
+Leave me alone.
+Don't talk to me.
+Stay calm and don't give me a reaction to my behaviour.
+Do not get close to me.
 Ensure my visuals are accessible to me.
 (But don't speak to me - use these to communicate with me)